 EN 2213 Masterworks of World Literature I

 Selected readings from both eastern and western authors from Gilgamesh and Homer through Shakespeare.
-Prerequisite: EN 1113 and 1123.
+Prerequisite: EN 1113 and 1123 with a grade of "C" or better.
 Fall, Spring.

 EN 2223 Masterworks of World Literature II